gravitational/teleport/rfd/XXXX-securing-amis.md

  * Routine (e.g. daily) scanning of the most recent release of each supported Teleport version (i.e. 3 most recent major versions).
- * Detected issues written to the `teleport.e` GitHub Securrity Issues tab
+ * Detected issues written to the `teleport.e` GitHub Security Issues tab
  * Any further processing to be handled by our Panther SIEM